-Meaning: circulatory system refers to the continuous movement or flow of the blood round the body involving the heart and the blood vessels.
+CIRCULATORY SYSTEM IN MAMMALS, Meaning: circulatory system refers to the continuous movement or flow of the blood around the body involving the heart and the blood vessels.

 Circulatory systems in animals can grouped into three major categories: